 The average high’s in Reno are around 92 degrees during the months of June, July, and August.
 On the flip side, the average lows reach a chilly 21 degrees around December and January.
 Bring your beanies!

-When moving to Reno, or any other place, it may take you a while to understand the culture and feel connected with your new home.
-Here’s a quick rundown of the different “sections” of Reno.
-Furthermore, for each section we’ve also included a handful of favorite spots to hit.
+It may take you a while to understand the culture and feel connected with your new home.
+Here’s a quick rundown of the city.
+For each section we’ve also included a handful of favorite spots to hit.

-Even if you’ve only seen a bit of Reno in pictures or videos, the bit you’ve probably seen is of Downtown Reno.
-This is the place in Reno where most of the excitement happens!
+Even if you’ve only seen a bit of the city in pictures or videos, the bit you’ve probably seen is of Downtown Reno.
+This is the place where most of the excitement happens!

 Bars, casinos, fine dining, theatre, and entertainment all centered around the Truckee River.
 Even Reno’s own baseball team, the Reno Aces, have their stadium located downtown.
 When you’re downtown you won’t be hard-pressed to find something to do.